TUDelft-MUDE/book/book/propagation_uncertainty/overview.md

 - **How does the statistical uncertainty in the input data propagate into the output variables?**

-In this part, we will try to answer this question and we will focus on propagating and combining the uncertainty through functions of random variables.
+In this chapter, we will try to answer this question and we will focus on propagating and combining the uncertainty through functions of random variables.
 This is fundamental since functions of random variables naturally occur when solving real-world problems.

 We will start by describing how to transform random variables, and make an illustrative example.
 Then, we will consider propagating the first two moments, namely the mean (or expectation) and the variance (or dispersion).
 This will be considered for transformations based on linear and linearized functions of the input.
 Lastly, when analytical solutions or approximations are no easy to be found, we will show how Monte Carlo simulation methods could be adopted for the uncertainty propagation.